 What Causes Temporomandibular Joint Disorders?

-TMJ discomfort is frequently mild and fleeting and goes away on its own or with minimal intervention.
+TMJ problems’ frequent discomfort is mild and fleeting and goes away on its own or with minimal intervention.
 However, it can be chronic, severe and debilitating.
 Unfortunately, there isn’t one universal cause and it can result from a variety of different things or a combination of factors.
 Symptoms can also appear spontaneously with no obvious source, making pinpointing the root problem really difficult.
 Generally, TMD is thought to be caused by:

 - Injury to the jaw or joint.
 Trauma can be direct, such as getting hit in the face or falling and striking the chin, or indirect like with whiplash or another injury to the muscles in the neck and head